srinivas-6/srinivas-6.github.io/_posts/2025-04-20-kaggleRAGent.md

 Meet KaggleRAGent: an intelligent agent powered by Google Gemini, built to connect cutting-edge ArXiv research papers with ongoing Kaggle competitions using a Retrieval-Augmented Generation (RAG) approach.

+>🚀 Note: This project is developed as part of the Gen AI Intensive Course Capstone (2025 Q1), showcasing a practical application of Retrieval-Augmented Generation (RAG) using Google Gemini tools and the Kaggle CLI.

 ## 🎯 Goal of the Project
 This project aims to: